 This is precisely what is wrong with multiculturalism.
 It gives precedence to cultures and religion rather than people and their rights and lives.
 And it says that human beings – depending on how they are pigeon-holed – are fundamentally different, and should be treated as such.
-The idea of difference has always been the fundamental principle of a racist agenda not the other way around.
+The idea of difference has always been the fundamental principle of a racist agenda, not the other way around.

-And within this context any criticism of Islam and Islamism are deemed to be racism and Islamophobia.
+And within this context, any criticism of Islam and Islamism is deemed to be racism and Islamophobia.
 This is nothing but political scaremongering in order to silence criticism against Islam.
 The term is used to shield Islam and Islamism from criticism and so everything from opposing executions in Iran to demanding an end to Sharia courts in Britain are deemed racism by Islamic lobbyists and their supporters, including from within the Left, like the Socialist Workers’ Party in the UK.
-It has become politically incorrect to criticise Islam.
+It has become politically incorrect to criticize Islam.
 But Islamophobia does not refer to the fear of a certain people.
 It refers to the fear of a certain religion.
 And what is so wrong with that?
 Shouldn’t we have the right to be critical of Islam – especially given its practices, its record?
-The term takes its cue from xenophobia and homophobia, but it an entirely different thing.
+The term takes its cue from xenophobia and homophobia, but it is an entirely different thing.

 Targeting a belief, religion or Islam is actually fair play and legitimate given the world that we live in.

-In the face of this onslaught, secularism, universalism and values worthy of 21st century humanity have to be defended and promoted unequivocally.
+In the face of this onslaught, secularism, universalism, and values worthy of 21st-century humanity have to be defended and promoted unequivocally.

 Religion excludes whilst secularism is inclusive and ensures that a sect or group does not impose its beliefs on all.
 That a person’s religion is a private affair.

 Faith schools must be abolished.
-Religion in general and Islam more so because of the rise of Islamism, indoctrinates children – often violently.
+Religion in general and Islam more so because of the rise of Islamism indoctrinates children – often violently.
 Religious schools by nature must teach the superiority of their belief system and the baseness of non-believers and kafirs.
 Unfortunately, the debate on faith schools has for too long focused on scrutiny, monitoring, and changing admission codes and employment practices rather than that they are fundamentally bad for our children.
-This is because they are more concerned with the inclusion of religion – the religion of the child’s parents – than the inclusion, wellbeing and educational needs of the child.
+This is because they are more concerned with the inclusion of religion – the religion of the child’s parents – than the inclusion, wellbeing, and educational needs of the child.
 Schools and faith are antithetical to each other.
-Education is meant to give children access to science, reason and the advances of the 21st century.
-It is meant to level the playing field irrespective of and despite the family the child is born into.
+Education is meant to give children access to science, reason, and the advances of the 21st century.
+It is meant to level the playing field irrespective of and despite the family, the child is born into.
 It is meant to allow children to think freely and critically – something that religion actually prohibits and punishes.
 Education can only truly be guaranteed by a secular educational system and by ending faith schools once and for all.

 Religious symbols in schools and public institutions must also be prohibited.
 What secularism does is require that at minimum government offices and officials from judges, to clerks to teachers to doctors and nurses are not promoting their religious beliefs and are instead doing their jobs.
-In the same way that a teacher can’t teach creationism instead of evolution and science in the classroom; a pharmacist can’t refuse contraceptive pills to a women because of her beliefs; a male doctor can’t refuse to treat a woman patient or vice versa.
+In the same way that a teacher can’t teach creationism instead of evolution and science in the classroom; a pharmacist can’t refuse contraceptive pills to women because of her beliefs; a male doctor can’t refuse to treat a woman patient or vice versa.
 We are seeing this happening more and more as religion gains influence in society.

 Banning religious symbols is sometimes portrayed as restrictions on religious beliefs or freedoms and religious intolerance but again this is not so.
 One’s religious beliefs are a private affair; public officials cannot use their positions to impose or promote their beliefs.

-Moreover, when it comes to the veil, much more needs to be done than banning the burqa and neqab and the veil from public spaces.
+Moreover, when it comes to the veil, much more needs to be done than banning the burqa and niqab and the veil from public spaces.
 The veil is a symbol like no other of what it means to be a woman under Islam – hidden from view, bound, and gagged.
 It is a tool for restricting and suppressing women.
-Of course there are some who choose to be veiled, but you cannot say it is a matter of choice because – socially speaking – the veil is anything but.
+Of course, there are some who choose to be veiled, but you cannot say it is a matter of choice because – socially speaking – the veil is anything but.
 There is no ‘choice’ for most women.
 In countries under Islamic rule, it is compulsory.
-Even here, in Britain, according to a joint statement about the veil from ‘Muslim groups, scholars and leaders’, including the Muslim Council of Britain, Hizb ut Tahrir and Islamic ‘Human Rights’ Commission, it is stated that the veil ‘is not open to debate’.
+Even here, in Britain, according to a joint statement about the veil from ‘Muslim groups, scholars and leaders’, including the Muslim Council of Britain, Hizb ut Tahrir and Islamic ‘Human Rights Commission, it is stated that the veil ‘is not open to debate’.
 The statement goes so far as to ‘advise all Muslims to exercise extreme caution in this issue since denying any part of Islam may lead to disbelief.’